Just-in-Time (JIT)

 How JIT Works

 JIT relies on a "pull" signal, often called a *Kanban*.
 In traditional manufacturing ("push"), a factory produces goods based on a forecast and pushes them into a warehouse.
 In JIT ("pull"), production is triggered only when a customer places an order.
+This ensures that resources are only utilized when there is a guaranteed sale at the end of the process.
 1. Customer Order: A customer orders a car.
 2. Production Signal: The factory schedules the build.
 3. Supplier Signal: The factory system automatically alerts suppliers: "We need 4 tires, 1 steering wheel, and 5 seats delivered to Dock 4 by 8:00 AM tomorrow."
 4. Delivery: The supplier delivers the parts directly to the line.
 5. Assembly: The car is built and shipped immediately.
 This system reduces "Working Capital Cycle" time.
 The company pays for parts only shortly before it gets paid for the finished product, drastically improving cash flow efficiency.
+By minimizing the amount of money tied up in raw materials and work-in-progress, JIT allows companies to maintain a much higher return on investment (ROI).
+Furthermore, the lack of inventory means that any defects in the production process are identified and corrected immediately, as there is no pile of inventory to hide behind.
+This continuous feedback loop drives incremental improvements in quality and speed that would be impossible in a traditional "batch and queue" system.

 The Trade-Off: Efficiency vs. Resilience

 JIT was the gold standard of operations for decades, celebrated for driving down costs and keeping inflation low.
 However, the COVID-19 pandemic exposed its fatal flaw: fragility.
+When the global network of suppliers and logistics providers is functioning smoothly, JIT is unmatched in its efficiency.
+But when that network breaks down, the lack of a safety net becomes a critical vulnerability.
 When global supply chains broke down in 2020—due to lockdowns, port congestion, and labor shortages—companies running JIT had no buffer.
 Car factories shut down not because they lacked demand, but because they were missing a single $5 microchip.
 The savings from years of JIT were wiped out by weeks of lost production.
+This has led many companies to rethink their "leanness" and consider whether some level of redundancy is actually a form of insurance against unpredictable shocks.
 This has led to a shift toward "Just-in-Case" (JIC) or hybrid models.
 Companies now hold strategic "safety stock" of critical components (like semiconductors) while keeping JIT for bulky, low-risk items (like seats).
+The goal is to build a "resilient" supply chain that can withstand shocks without sacrificing too much efficiency.
+This often involves diversifying suppliers across different geographic regions and investing in more sophisticated monitoring systems to identify potential disruptions before they hit the factory floor.

 Advantages and Disadvantages